 Peak oil spells the end of civilization.
 Runaway greenhouse spells the end of humanity.
-This is my latest attempt at standup tragedy, to steal a phrase from Derrick Jensen.
+This is my latest attempt at standup tragedy.

 This is the transcript of a talk I delivered 17 August 2007.
 It was the keynote address for a conference organized by, and for, students in the University of Arizona’s Master of Public Health (MPH) program.
 I sent the transcript to a few people, upon request, after I gave the talk.
 It’s been making its way through cyberspace and judging from the many unsolicited email messages I have received from people I don’t know, it’s been provoking some thought and perhaps even some action.
 My ego is going to miss the Internet.

 This talk started as a 20-minute set of after-dinner comments at a conference on assigning economic value to ecosystem services (the conference was organized by The Research Ranch Foundation).
 It grew into this hour-long polemic after a few iterations and much commentary.
-(Thanks to the following for the commentary: Sheila Merrigan, Peter Russell, Court Merrigan, James B. McPherson, Carol Wallace, Carolyn Baker, Matt Skroch, and Mike Fugagli.
-Thanks to the following for inspiration from their own writings: James Howard Kunstler, Derrick Jensen, Carolyn Baker, Matt Savinar, and Sharman Russell).
+(Thanks to the following for the commentary: Sheila Merrigan, Peter Russell, Court Merrigan, James B. McPherson, Carol Wallace, and Matt Skroch.
+Thanks to the following for inspiration from their own writings: James Howard Kunstler, Matt Savinar, and Sharman Apt Russell).
 Due to time constraints, I cut about a quarter of it before I delivered it to the MPH crowd.
 You’re getting the unconstrained version here, which serves as a long-winded response to Robert W’s comment on my first blog entry: I welcome comments even from irrational people (many would argue I am one), and you’re right about them (me?) as a source of answers.
 When the inmates are running the asylum — and they seem to be, at least in this country — it doesn’t pay to scream, “You’re all crazy” at them.

 As always, comments are welcome.
 Energy Bulletin has a link to this post.